randcod/Crazy-Skirmish-AI/README.md

 # Insane AI
 New AI Mod for Warhammer 40 000: Dawn of War - Soulstorm based on Dawn Of Skirmish SS.

 **Made for pro players!
-If you are a weak player DON"T use it!
+If you are a weak player DON'T use it!
 THIS AI WORKING ONLY AND ONLY WITH INSANE DIFFICULTY**

 ### Developers of the original Skrimish AI